Adam D. Weinberg: Career

 Weinberg has authored numerous catalogues and essays on artists ranging from Martin Puryear, Richard Artschwager and Jack Whitten to Sol LeWitt, Richard Tuttle, Robert Adams and Ursula von Rydingsvard, lectured widely, and been a grant panelist for federal, state, city, and private foundations as well as international governmental and private organizations.

-Under his Directorship, the Whitney has presented over 300 exhibitions including nine editions of the Whitney Biennial and large-scale installations of the permanent collection, including the inaugural exhibition in the Downtown Whitney, America is Hard to See.
+Under his directorship, the Whitney presented over 300 exhibitions including nine editions of the Whitney Biennial and large-scale installations of the permanent collection, including the inaugural exhibition in the Downtown Whitney, America is Hard to See.
 Major Whitney-organized exhibitions explored the works of dozens of artists—senior (such as Frank Stella, Carmen Herrera, and Lawrence Weiner), mid-career (such as Julie Mehretu, Roni Horn, and Lorna Simpson), and historic (such as Gordon Matta-Clark, Georgia O'Keeffe, and Edward Hopper).

-In 2015, the Museum opened its new 220,000-square-foot building designed by Renzo Piano in New York’s Meatpacking District, doubling the size of its exhibition space as well as providing state-of-the-art theater, education and conservation facilities.
+In 2015, the Museum opened its new 220,000-square-foot building designed by Renzo Piano in New York's Meatpacking District, doubling the size of its exhibition space as well as providing state-of-the-art theater, education and conservation facilities.
 Since that time, the Whitney has increased its annual attendance from 400,000 to 1.2 million (pre-pandemic), expanded its award-winning educational programs, and dramatically enlarged its performance program.
-Since 2015, the Museum under Weinberg’s leadership increased its collection endowment more than ten-fold and brought in nearly 4,000 works in all media by a diversity of practitioners into the permanent collection including Carmen Herrera, Norman Lewis, Archibald Motley, and a major collection of works by Roy Lichtenstein.
+Since 2015, the Museum under Weinberg's leadership increased its collection endowment more than ten-fold and brought in nearly 4,000 works in all media by a diversity of practitioners into the permanent collection including Carmen Herrera, Norman Lewis, Archibald Motley, and a major collection of works by Roy Lichtenstein.